-Sam Houston State University's Core Curriculum Assessment Plan has been approved by the Texas Higher Education Coordinating Board and will go into effect Fall, 2014.
+Sam Houston State University's Core Curriculum Assessment Plan has been approved by the Texas Higher Education Coordinating Board (THECB) and went into effect Fall 2014.
 The plan outlines a variety of different assessment projects that will be utilized by SHSU to evaluate student attainment of the THECB's six Core Objectives.
 It should be noted that this plan is a living document.
 The measures and timeline outlined within it are subject to change and modification by the University as necessary.

 SHSU is committed to providing a quality core curriculum that ensures that our students are gaining a foundation of knowledge of human cultures and the physical and natural world, developing principles of personal and social responsibility for living in a diverse world, and mastering advance intellectual and practical skills that are essential for all learning.
 To ensure that our students are gaining this vital, and necessary, knowledge, our institution has designed and implemented a core curriculum from which our students gain a knowledge of six specific core learning objectives:

 - Critical Thinking Skills - to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information

 - Communication Skills - to include effective development, interpretation and expression of ideas through written, oral and visual communication